Note: If you are having trouble completing your ticket purchase, it may be helpful to clear your cookies/cache or try another browser.

-Kentucky is home to over 150 butterfly species.
-This webinar presentation will feature over 45 of our most common summer butterflies in Central Kentucky.
+Nearly 150 butterflies have been documented throughout Kentucky.
+This webinar presentation will feature over 45 of the most common summer butterflies in the Inner Bluegrass region.
 Participants will learn tricks for identification, basic biology of butterflies, and their relationships with native plants.
-We will also cover citizen science projects and resources so that participants can document and share their butterfly observations.
+We will also cover community science projects and resources so that participants can document and share their butterfly observations.

 Refund Policy: Refunds are permitted for cancellations made at least two weeks in advance of the event.